Frequently Asked Questions

 How does it work?

-• Residual benefits qualification can vary significantly, but as a general rule, it is measured by a percentage reduction in income or hours.
+• Residual benefits qualification can vary greatly, but generally, it is measured by a percentage reduction in income or hours.

 • For example, if your total income has been reduced by 40 percent in the wake of your disabling injury, then you may be entitled to receive 40 percent of your total disability benefit (monthly) as a partial income replacement.